seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

         continue
     fi
 ```
-This checks if the user already exists and if so, logs a message and skips to the next iteration. "log_message" is used to call the log_message function, "User $username already exists.
-Skipping." becomes $1 as indicated in the log_message function.
+This checks if the user already exists and if so, logs a message and skips to the next iteration. "log_message" is used to call the log_message function, then "User $username already exists.
+Skipping." becomes "$1" as indicated in the log_message function.

 ## Block 9
 ```